micksmix/syscallenum/README.md

 Currently it statically links seccomp, so that this can be run on systems that lack seccomp libraries.

 I plan to add more functionality to this tool:
- 1. ability to list filtered syscalls
- 2. ability to output as json
+ * ability to output as json
- 3. support for compiling with shared seccomp (reduces binary size greatly)
+ * support for compiling with shared seccomp (reduces binary size greatly)

  Example: